PyLink/pylink-discord/README.md

 - Starting in PyLink 2.1, Unicode nicks are translated to IRC ASCII by Relay when not supported by the receiving IRCd.
 Installing [unidecode](https://github.com/avian2/unidecode) will allow PyLink Relay to do a best effort transliteration of Unicode characters to ASCII, instead of replacing all unrecognized characters with `-`.
 - Kicks, modes, and most forms of IRC moderation are **not supported**, as it is way out of our scope to bidirectionally sync IRC modes (which are complicated!) and Discord permissions (which are also complicated!).
     - Attempts to kick from IRC are bounced because there is no equivalent concept on Discord (Discord kicks are by guild).
-- Permissions from Discord channels are synced to IRC (and hopefully updated live through permission and role changes):
-    - IRC admin (+a) corresponds to the Administrator permission
-    - IRC op (+o) corresponds to the Manage Messages permission
-    - IRC halfop (+h) corresponds to Kick Members
-    - IRC voice (+v) corresponds to Send Messages
 - Basic formatting works mostly OK (bold, underline, italic).
 - Attachments sent to Discord are relayed as a link to IRC.